hyperledger/fabric/docs/source/peers/peers.md

 peers.
 (For simplicity, orderers are not shown in this diagram, but must be present in a functioning network.)*

-We see that channels don't exist in the same way that peers do --- it's more appropriate to think of a channel as a logical structure that is formed by a collection of physical peers. *It is vital to understand this point --- peers provide the control point for access to, and management of, channels*.
+We see that channels don't exist in the same way that peers do&mdash;it's more appropriate to think of a channel as a logical structure that is formed by a collection of physical peers. *It is vital to understand this point&mdash;peers provide the control point for access to, and management of, channels*.

 ## Peers and Organizations